phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Strategy
-The Ruuts business model is composed of 3 major sequential phases&mdash;consumer, business, and industrial.
-There is a 4th end goal phase which the company is always driving towards.
+The Ruuts business model is composed of three major sequential phases&mdash;consumer, business, and industrial.
+There is a fourth end goal phase which the company is always driving towards.

-##### Phase 1
-Ruuts will launch directly into the first phase which will focus on the consumer market.
+**Phase 1:** Ruuts will launch directly into the first phase focusing on the consumer market.
 Initially, revenue will be generated through the sale of systems and equipment for occasional, home-based use, accompanied by the corresponding phase 1 of the PlantIO app.
 During this phase, everything will be open source in line with the values of the company; individuals will be free to use our code and create their own systems.
 The consumer will serve as a major source of promotion for the company during this phase and help Ruuts gain traction within the press and social media.

 The controlling application will be free to use for the first 3 harvests, giving the user enough time to benefit from the technology and have it form a part of their lifestyle.
 After this period, a subscription model will be implemented, charging monthly operating costs if the user wishes to have the full version of the software; otherwise they will be limited in some way, either by functionality limits or advertisements, yet to be determined.

 Continual investment will need to be made into promotion, online presence, and product development as issues are ironed out and consumer recommended enhancements are implemented.
 In addition to this, product development will need to be made into preparing for phase 2.

-##### Phase 2
-Having gained stability and popularity within the consumer market, we will shift a portion of our focus into business applications; investment will now concentrate on semi-bespoke installs for small businesses in return for promotion.
+**Phase 2:** Having gained stability and popularity within the consumer market, we will shift a portion of our focus into business applications; investment will now concentrate on semi-bespoke installs for small businesses in return for promotion.
 Using our modular designs, this approach can also be adopted by consumers to set up their own larger systems.
 The app will be further developed to monitor multiple connected systems and help businesses create growing plans to maximise daily yields.

-##### Phase 3
-With exposure from small business applications will come interest from larger-scale industrial applications; supermarkets are an obvious candidate for bespoke installation of bolt-on 'Ruuts-Farms' on their premises.
+**Phase 3:** With exposure from small business applications will come interest from larger-scale industrial applications; supermarkets are an obvious candidate for bespoke installation of bolt-on 'Ruuts-Farms' on their premises.
 Investment during this phase will be into a large-scale demonstration system providing free produce for charity and food banks, doubling as a live exhibition for potential investors.
 The app will be developed in the areas of security and scalability, with careful assessment of the back-end services to manage big plant data.

-##### Phase 4
-The fourth and final phase of the business will focus on extreme environments such as polar, desert, and space, with the company heavily investing into development in these areas to become a world leader in this market segment.
+**Phase 4:** The fourth and final phase of the business will focus on extreme environments such as polar, desert, and space, with the company heavily investing into development in these areas to become a world leader in this market segment.
 The development of a cost-effective, self-sustaining container farm that can be deployed in areas of need will be the first focus.

 [//]: # (The first key business growth driver is strategy.
 Every fast-growing business starts with an idea, which turns into the business plan.
 The strategy might revolve around bringing a new product to market, or be based on an existing product or service applied or delivered in a new way.
 Accelerated growth can be driven by developing more new products, and/or expanding into new markets.)
 PlantIO will initially serve the consumer market with advanced technology for a competitive price, backed by social.
 Following this, the B2B market will be targeted through custom installations before eventually being positioned to provide a viable solution on an industrial scale.
 The ultimate goal for Ruuts is to grow plants in space with their PlantIO technology.